VERILICNSE

 DDR5 vs DDR4 server memory: what actually changed and when should you upgrade?

 DDR5 is in new servers.
 DDR4 still runs most of what is already deployed.
-This is what actually changed between the two, which platforms support DDR5, and when the upgrade makes sense.
+This is what changed, which platforms support DDR5, and when the upgrade makes sense.

 What actually changed